Bobby Drummond

-Robert B. "Bobby" Drummond was an early twentieth-century Scottish association football inside forward who spent most of his career in the American Soccer League.
+Robert B. Drummond was a Scottish association football inside forward who spent most of his career in the American Soccer League.

 Career

 Drummond may have begun his career with Arbroath F.C. in his native Scotland.
-In 1923, he played a handful of games with the Fall River Marksmen at the end of the 1922–23 American Soccer League season.
+In 1923, he played a handful of games with the Fall River at the end of the 1922–23 American Soccer League season.
 In September 1923, he moved to J&P Coats.

 His best season came in 1924-25 when he scored eighteen goals in forty-two league games, putting him ninth on the league scoring table.
 His production quickly tapered off.
 During the 1925-26 season, he scored eleven goals (ten league and one cup) in thirty-two games (twenty-eight league and four cup games).
-This led to J&P Coats sending him to back to the Marksmen during the 1926-1927 season.
+This led to J&P Coats sending him to back to the 'Marksmen' during the 1926-1927 season.

 He played only two games in Fall River before moving to the Newark Skeeters for the end of the season.
 He began the 1927-28 season in Newark, but again moved, this time back to J&P Coats during the season.

 In 1928, he joined the New Bedford Whalers where he played only four games over two seasons.